Fullerenes & Canum Nanomaterials Inc.

 Chief Financial Officer

-Jayson recently finished his honours in accounting at the University of New Brunswick.
-He has a wealth of experience working for one of Canada’s top public accounting firms.
-His ability to effectively communicate and build relationships has made him a valuable asset for Canum.
+Jayson, an accounting graduate from the University of New Brunswick, has a wealth of experience working for one of Canada’s top public accounting firms.
+His ability to effectively communicate, manage complex problems, and build relationships has made him a valuable asset for Canum.

 Director of Research